TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-about.md

 ***

 <div class="WARNING">
-  <h5>INCREMENTAL REFRESH ONLY WORKS WITH QUERY FOLDING</h5>
+  <h5>INCREMENTAL REFRESH IS DESIGNED FOR QUERY FOLDING</h5>
-  Incremental Refresh can only be configured with data sources that support <a href="https://learn.microsoft.com/en-us/power-query/power-query-folding">Power Query query folding</a>.
+  Incremental Refresh is <a href="https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview#:~:text=Incremental%20refresh%20is%20designed%20for%20data%20sources%20that%20support%20query%20folding">designed</a> to be configured with data sources that support <a href="https://learn.microsoft.com/en-us/power-query/power-query-folding">Power Query query folding</a>.
-  Query folding must not be <a href="https://learn.microsoft.com/en-us/power-query/step-folding-indicators">broken</a> before the filter step is applied.
+  Ideally, query folding should not be <a href="https://learn.microsoft.com/en-us/power-query/step-folding-indicators">broken</a> before the filter step is applied.
+There is no explicit requirement for the final query to fold, <a href="https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview#:~:text=However%2C%20if%20the%20incremental%20refresh%20policy%20includes%20getting%20real%2Dtime%20data%20with%20DirectQuery%2C%20non%2Dfolding%20transformations%20can%27t%20be%20used.">except when implementing Hybrid Tables using DirectQuery.</a>
 </div>

 The number, type and refresh behavior of table partitions depends on the configured table Refresh Policy.